Massimo-ov/Master-s-thesis-Sparse-Bayesian-infinite-factor-model-applications-on-NIRS-data-/README.md

 # Sparse Bayesian Infinite Factor Model: Applications on NIRS Data

 ## Description
+**Acknowledgements: the bigger thanks goes to my supervisor Alessandro Lanteri and my co-supervisor Guillaume Kon Kam King for all the support and the opportunities given to me during this thesis**

 This project provides a clean and fully reproducible **educational implementation** of the
 **Sparse Bayesian Infinite Factor Model (SBIFM)**.